Sourdough basics

 Feeding the starter

 Your starter is complete and resting in the refrigerator.
 I like refreshing my starter every 7 – 10 days.
-You can go long but if you start to notice liquid collecting on top of the starter, it might take more effort to get your start back.
+You can go longer but if you start to notice liquid collecting on top of the starter, it might take more effort to get your starter back.

 To refresh, remove your starter from refrigerator and allow it to come to room temp for a few hours.
 Once warmed up and ready, these are steps I use to feed the starter to refresh it

-- Wet your hand and pull a good hand full of starter and put it in a medium bowl or dough bucket.
-The amount does not have to be exact.
+1. Wet your hand and pull a good handfulof starter and put it in a medium bowl or dough bucket.
+The amount does not have to be exact but it’s usually 100g.
 I like to mix up the starter some before pulling the portion so to no just get what’s on top.
 The remaining starter will be tossed out but can use some to make a batch of waffles/pancakes, chocolate sourdough cake or share some with a friend.

-- Add enough water so that you make a rough shaggy dough.
-I like my starter to be a bit thicker than others.
+3. Add enough flour (usually 200 to 300 g) so that you make a rough shaggy dough.
+I like my starter to be a bit thicker.
 It should be like a sticky biscuit dough.
-You can add less or more flour depending on if you like a thinner or thicker starter Mix the flour in to break up as many lumps, cover and let the mixture sit for a few hours.
+Mix the flour in to break up as many lumps, cover and let the mixture sit for a few hours.

-- After the wait, make sure the mixture is showing signs of activity.
-Best is the starter mixture has doubled, if not let it sit longer.
-When ready, move a majority of your starter to your storage container (jar, crock…) but save a good handful to be used for baking.
+4. After the wait, make sure the mixture is showing signs of activity.
+Best is the mixture has doubled, if not let it sit longer.
+When ready, move a majority of your starter to your storage container (jar, crock…) but save a good handful (100 g) to be used for baking.
 Put your container back in the refrigerator for the next time.

 Making bread